About EWA

 Women lead and legislate differently because they bring their life experiences to the role.
 Countries and states with more women in office have stronger economies, better health care, and better outcomes overall for families, women, and children.

 Yet progress has been too slow and the US continues to lag dramatically behind other countries in women’s political leadership.
-We have now gone three cycles without increasing the number of Democratic women in the Senate.
-There are currently no Black women in the Senate and there has never been a Black women governor.
+The number of women in Congress has been stagnant for the last three cycles.
+There are currently only two Black women in the Senate and there has never been a Black women governor.
 We must do better.

 Our Story